-Knowing the details of your laptop will help you determine the value.
+Knowing the details of your laptop will help you determine its value.
 If you have a Windows laptop you can navigate to Settings -> System -> About -> Device Specifications to find information about your specific laptop.
 If you are a Chromebook user you would want to open the Chrome browser and type “chrome://system” in the address bar.

 Who buys used laptops?

-There is a large group of people that will buy a used laptop, and within that group, they will have a variety of reasons for buying used.
+There is a large group of people that will buy a used laptop, and within that group, they will have a variety of reasons for buying used one.
 Some people simply want to purchase a newish laptop (as opposed to a new one) in an effort to save some money, and some may be looking to buy a used one to get a secondary computer for their kids or other loved ones.
-And, if your laptop is in good condition and priced fairly, it stands a better chance of selling quicker.
+And, if your laptop is in good condition and priced fairly, it stands a better chance of selling more quicker.